kristy-games/Rock-Paper-Scissors/Resources/Text/PrivacyPolicy.md

 Usage Data: We collect data on how you use KristyGames' services, including user interactions, gameplay statistics, and error reports.

 Please be aware that our services may integrate services and features provided by third parties for enhanced functionality and user experience.
 These third-party services may have their own privacy policies and data handling practices that are distinct from ours.
+For further details, please contact us at [kristygames@mail.com](mailto:kristygames@mail.com)

 How We Use Your Information